walkjivefly/LOC-Extension/README.md

 Datacode is one of the ccxt supported data items for the fetch_ticker function.
 The one you'll probably use most is "last"

+### Upgrading

+The LibreOffice extension mechanism is poorly documented and extremely fragile.
+It is recommended that you remove the previous version of LOC-Extension before adding this one.
+If you use the replace option you might or might not end up with indecipherable error messages or an unusable extension.
+If you really screw things up I recommend closing LibreOffice, renaming the entire customisation directory (~/.config/libreoffice/4 on linux), restarting LibreOffice and re-installing (all) your extensions.

 ### Dependencies

 Version 0.2.0 is fully standalone.
 It includes an embedded snapshot of Igor Kroitor's ccxt.